This article is based on my experience with writing and publishing five paperback books, and I'll share that knowledge with you.

 You need to have a well thought out plan of what you want to achieve with your book.
-I'll discuss writing an outline to achieve that.
+I'll discuss writing an outline to accomplish that.

-When creating your book, remember what I mentioned earlier.
-You need to carefully organize the material in a flowing manner.
-First by introducing the issue, then making your point, followed by as many examples as you can write about to help your reader grasp the importance of what say.
-Keep a simple structure as follows:
+When creating your book, remember that you need to organize the material in a flowing manner.
+First, by introducing the issue, then making your point, followed by as many examples as you can write about to help your reader grasp the importance of what you're saying.
+Keep that simple structure:

 - Introduce the issue.